aulia2695/excel-model-analyzer/excel-data/test-1-cocoa-adoption/README.md

 - **Updates**: When you update the Excel file, re-run the analysis to regenerate results
 - **Backup**: Original data is never modified - cleaned versions are saved separately
 - **Path Structure**: Results and cleaned data are now organized within the test-1-cocoa-adoption folder for better organization

-## Support

-For issues or questions:
-1. Check the troubleshooting section above
-2. Review the comprehensive report for analysis details
-3. Examine GitHub Actions logs for error messages
-4. Verify input data format matches requirements